1031 Exchange Disaster Extension Calculator

 Please keep in mind that pursuant to Revenue Procedure 2018-58, section 17, a taxpayer who is not otherwise an “affected taxpayer” as defined in the IRS disaster relief guidance ( i.e. they are not located in the “Covered Disaster Area” or doesn’t meet other eligibility) can be eligible for an extension of the 45-day identification deadline or 180-day exchange period deadline for a variety reasons that materially affect their transaction, including, but not limited to: the relinquished or replacement property is located in the federally declared disaster area; the principal place of business of any party to the transaction is located in the disaster area; or a lender will not fund the loan due to the disaster.

 Eligibility for disaster extensions could vary on a case by case basis.
 Exchangers and their advisors should carefully review any IRS Notices regarding extensions and make determinations regarding extensions accordingly.

 DISASTER EXTENSION CALCULATOR PURSUANT TO REV. PROC.
 2018-58

-The dates calculated by the above disaster extension calculator assumes that the 120-day extensions provided for in Rev. Proc.
+*The dates calculated by the above calculator assume that the 120-day extension provided in Rev. Proc.
 2018-58, Section 17 applies.
-In light of any IRS or state disaster relief, taxpayers should consult with their tax or legal advisors to verify their applicable 1031 exchange deadlines and make decisions accordingly as future disaster relief Notices may provide for more or less time than the Notice 120-day extension.
-In addition, please note that Rev. Proc.
-2018-58 does not provide that a taxpayer is able to re-open an expired identification period unless the disaster has substantially damaged one or more of the identified properties.
-Finally, taxpayers and their advisors should also research any applicable state tax relief related to disasters.
+In light of any IRS or state disaster relief, taxpayers should consult with their tax or legal advisors to verify their applicable 1031 exchange deadlines and make decisions accordingly as future disaster relief notices may provide for more/less time than the 120-day extension.
+Please note that if your identification deadline has passed before the disaster date, you cannot reopen or extend your identification period unless the disaster substantially damaged one or more of the properties you identified.
+Taxpayers and their advisors should also research any applicable state tax relief related to disasters.
 State tax relief may vary from federal relief.

-Please also consult with your tax advisor to address any tax filing requirements which could potentially reduce your original or extended 45-day or 180-day period.
+Please consult with your tax advisor to address any tax filing requirements which could potentially reduce your original or extended 45-day or 180-day period.
 Taxpayer may need to file for an extension of their tax filing deadline.
 If your 1031 deadline falls on a weekend or holiday it does not roll over to the next business day.